-The Centre is led by Fairtrade's Lead on Business and Human Rights, who reports to and works under the supervision of CEO of Fairtrade Finland.
-The Centre employs at least one expert with the title of Fairtrade's Human Rights Coordinator.
+The Centre is led by Fairtrade's Director on Business and Human Rights, who reports to and works under the supervision of CEO of Fairtrade Finland.
+The Centre employs at least one expert.

 3. Mandate and Accountability

 HREDD CoE is fully authorised and empowered to make decisions, on behalf of the system, regarding the responsibilities listed in this ToR.
 If the mandate of the Centre is unclear, the Centre is undecided or significant budget changes are needed, the CEO of Fairtrade Finland has the responsibility to escalate the issue to the FET.